 - Always fill the crater.
 If there is a gap, the shrinkage forces can crack it.

-- If a crack appears when welding, stop and drill holes at both ends to stop it from expanding.
+- If a crack appears during welding, stop and drill holes at both ends to stop it from expanding.

 - If your casting is irregular, weld the thicker areas first.

-- Avoid any kind of drafts since they will displace the shielding gas.
+- Avoid drafts since they will displace the shielding gas.
 Nicker weld metal doesn’t wet out well, and lack of gas coverage makes it worse.